Podcast 006 | Poggio al Sole, where the hill is in the sun and a colorful bouquet of wines is the main event

 The Davaz family from the Poggio al Sole winery

-Welcome back to "A glass of wine with Nina in Chianti"!
-Today I would like to take you on a special journey into the heart of Chianti Classico, more precisely to the Poggio al Sole winery in Barberino.
-Here I met the family behind this unique winery: Kathrin, Steffi, Johannes and Valentino.
+Welcome back to "A Glass of Wine with Nina in Chianti"!
+Today, I want to take you on a special trip to the heart of Chianti Classico, specifically to the Poggio al Sole winery in Barberino.
+There, I met the family behind this unique winery: Kathrin, Steffi, Johannes, and Valentino.

-We sat under a shady tree on armchairs made from old barrique barrels.
-This creative idea shows how sustainability and style go hand in hand here.
-A perfect place to enjoy the Casasilla 2018, a 100% Sangiovese that combines the best grapes from the estate.
+We sat under a shady tree on comfy chairs made from old wine barrels.
+This cool idea really shows how they blend sustainability with style here.
+It was the perfect spot to enjoy the Casasilla 2018, a 100% Sangiovese that brings together the very best grapes from the estate.

-Poggio al Sole, which means "hill in the sun", is picturesquely situated between the municipalities of Panzano, Greve and Barberino Tavarnelle.
-The winery covers 70 hectares, of which 24 hectares are vineyards and 1200 are olive trees.
-In addition to Sangiovese, Merlot, Cabernet, Syrah, Canaiolo and even Chardonnay also thrive here.
+Poggio al Sole, which means "Hill in the Sun," is beautifully nestled between the towns of Panzano, Greve, and Barberino Tavarnelle.
+The estate spans 70 hectares, with 24 hectares dedicated to vineyards and 1200 olive trees.
+Here, you'll find not only Sangiovese but also Merlot, Cabernet, Syrah, Canaiolo, and even Chardonnay growing happily.

-The Davaz family, originally from Switzerland, bought the vineyard in 1990.
-Johannes and Katrin immediately fell in love with the site and made it their life's work.
-Today, they are actively supported by their son Valentino and his wife Steffi.
-While Johannes is responsible for the vineyards and cellar as an agronomist and oenologist, Katrin takes care of the distribution and presentation of the wines worldwide.
+The Davaz family, who are originally from Switzerland, bought the winery back in 1990.
+Johannes and Katrin instantly fell in love with the place and made it their life's passion.
+Nowadays, their son Valentino and his wife Steffi are a huge help.
+Johannes, who's an agronomist and oenologist, looks after the vineyards and the cellar, while Katrin handles sales and showcases their wines all over the world.

-Valentino has followed in his father's footsteps and is increasingly involved in the vineyards, in the cellar and also in export.
-Steffi, on the other hand, ensures that guests from all over the world feel at home at the winery, as Poggio al Sole also offers accommodation - perfect for a relaxing vacation in Tuscany.
+Valentino has followed in his dad's footsteps and is getting more and more involved with the vineyards, the cellar, and even exports.
+Steffi, on the other hand, makes sure that guests from all over the world feel super comfortable at the winery, because Poggio al Sole also has lovely accommodations – perfect for a chill vacation in Tuscany.

-In recent years, the family has also modernized its marketing and design.
-The new logo, the Davaz family coat of arms, and the colorful labels give the wines a fresh, modern look without losing their recognition value.
+In recent years, the family has also given their marketing and design a fresh update.
+The new logo, which is the Davaz family crest, along with the colorful labels, gives the wines a super fresh and modern look, all while keeping that familiar feel.

-Finally, it only remains for me to thank the Davaz family for the deep insight into their life and work.
-If you would like to find out more about Poggio al Sole and their wines or book a vacation there, you can find all the information in the show notes.
+So, all that's left for me is to say a big thank you to the Davaz family for giving me such a wonderful peek into their life and work.
+If you're keen to learn more about Poggio al Sole and their wines, or even fancy booking a holiday there, you'll find all the details in the shownotes.
 Until next time, ciao and a presto!

 Find out more about this episode and Nina in Chianti

-🗝️ Find out more about Poggio al Sole - here are the most important key facts
+🗝️ Learn more about Poggio al Sole - Here you'll find the key facts

 🍷 Wine for this episode - 2018 Poggio al Sole Casasilia Chianti Classico Gran Selezione DOCG

-🛒 Order wines from Poggio al Sole conveniently and quickly online - online store
+🛒 Order wines from Poggio al Sole easily and quickly online - Online Shop

-😀 Nina in Chianti? - learn all about Nina
+😀 Nina in Chianti? - find out all about Nina

-❓ Do you have a question for Nina in Chianti? - You can ask it here
+❓ Got a question for Nina in Chianti? - Feel free to ask it here

-🧐 Are you curious and want to find out more?
-Chianti Classico knowledge, Tuscany on a plate, insights, events and much more
+🧐 Curious and want to learn more?
+Chianti Classico knowledge, Tuscany on your plate, insights, events, and much more

-🛒 Buy Chianti Classico online quickly and conveniently and have it delivered free of charge to Germany or Austria, low shipping costs throughout Europe
+🛒 Buy Chianti Classico online quickly and easily and get free shipping to Germany or Austria, low shipping costs across Europe

 Follow Nina in Chianti on LinkedIn